tradingstrategy-ai/tradingview-defi-strategy/README.md

   Whereas in PineScript you need to emulate these.
 Trading Strategy engine can trigger these more accurately than what you would get in PineScript.

 Some differences traders should note:

+- Trading Strategy use a term [position](https://tradingstrategy.ai/glossary/position) to cover a trading position with entry and exit, where as TradingView is using a term *trade*.
+This might be confusing because a single position consists of multiple trades.
 - Because the price feed is not 1:1 same (different exchanges), different trades will be taken at a different time
 - Depending on a blockchain and DEX, the assets use wrapped token notation.